zeeshanjunaid/ledgy.com/src/markdown/help/getting-started.md

 The easiest way is to follow our onboarding by clicking on the _Guide me_ button (you can still return to the welcome screen at any time).
 Is anything unclear to you?
 Check our [FAQ](/help/faq/) and if you can’t find an answer there, just [let us know](/contact/)!

-Alternatively, you can enter shareholders and transaction on the respective pages to setup your cap table or use the import tools.
+Alternatively, you can enter shareholders and transaction on the respective pages to set up your cap table or use the import tools.

 #### The basics